-Liability Insurance protects an insured with against negligence for damage to property or injury (including death) to a person.
-Business owners or professionals use it for protection against the cost of damages arising from malpractice or negligence.
+Liability Insurance protects an insured against negligence for damage to property or injury (including death) to a person.
+Therefore, business owners or professionals use it for protection against the cost of damages arising from malpractice or negligence.

 Liability risks are risks that a person or company can be vulnerable to and held accountable for.
-Many people or businesses face a different kind of liability risks which can cause a substantial loss.
+Many people or businesses face different kinds of liability risks which can cause a substantial loss.
 Therefore having a policy in place is extremely important.

 How Does Liability Insurance Work?